cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

     ```

-2. Open up your `angular.json` file and add the styles and scripts:
+2. Update your `angular.json` file with the same code snippet below in two places: Underneath `"build"` and `"test"`:

     ```json
     "styles": [